AnticOwl/anticowl.github.io/_posts/2024-11-13-Batman-Arkham-Asylum.md

 The installation directory will depend of the store version (Steam, GOG or Epic).

 ### Asylum Reborn - HD Texture Pack And Asylum HD Installation
 Once you have downloaded the 2 texture packs and the TFC Installer, open [THIS](https://steamcommunity.com/sharedfiles/filedetails/?id=1159691355) link and read it carefully.<br /> You will need to first begin with [Asylum HD](https://www.nexusmods.com/batmanarkhamasylum/mods/177?tab=files) **THEN** [Asylum Reborn - HD Texture Pack](https://www.nexusmods.com/batmanarkhamasylum/mods/1?tab=description).
 The installation of these 2 mods are absolutely not difficult at all.
-Just read the installation for each texture mods and you are good to go.
+Just read the installation for each texture mod and you are good to go.
 Keep in mind that the Asylum HD can take quite some time to install.<br />
 Be sure to install the launcher as it has a lot to give regarding the image quality!

 <div style="width:65%; margin: auto;">